EmperorArthur/magneto_x_linear_motor_controller_firmware/README.md

 * `python -m serial -e /dev/ttyUSB0 115200`

 # Modes
-The controller operates in one of two modes.
-Normal mode and RTU gateway mode.
+The controller operates in one of three modes.
+Normal mode, RTU gateway mode, and RTU mixed mode.

 # ASCII Mode
 This automatically polls motor status, updating LEDs and the error pin as appropriate.